 Teachers’ YouGov survey

-The latest YouGov survey of a representative sample of teachers is a damning indictment of Michael Gove’s time as Secretary of State for Education.
+This YouGov survey of a representative sample of teachers is a damning indictment of this Government’s record on Education.

 Joint NUT/NASUWT Model Pay Policy